xy-sccc/musecut/README.md

 Right-click Music in Dock → Options → Assign To → choose None.
 Check other desktops/spaces in Mission Control.
 In Music menu bar, click Window → Bring All to Front

+- If your laptop asks permission and access to document

+Say yes, im not going to hack your laptop with this 11 lines of code, so just say yes.

 ------------------------------------------------------------------------------------------------------------